Please note that Tapas no longer supports Internet Explorer.

 I couldn’t.

-The scion might have been provoking me on purpose, but he already knew I wouldn’t be launching assault – even in these favourable circumstances.
-After all, had I been a hired gun I would have gone straight into the bedroom and choked out this god’s gift to humanity with a frilly pink pillow.
+The scion might have been provoking me on purpose, but he already knew I wouldn’t be launching an assault.
+After all, had I been a hired, I would have gone straight into the bedroom and choked out this god’s gift to humanity with a frilly pink pillow.

-“I look forward to dismembering you,” vicious twit left me these parting thoughts before departing as gracefully as he’d come.
+“I look forward to dismembering you,” the vicious twit left me these parting thoughts before hopping off and disappearing.

-However, I could take a bite at his reputation.
-The household wouldn’t care about children’s spat at school.
-They might even get on his case too if the highborn doesn’t handle it properly.
+However, I could take a bite at this asshole’s reputation.
+Nobody would care about the children’s spat at school.
+They might even get on his case, too, if the highborn doesn’t handle it properly.

 It didn’t matter.
 Truth paled in face of malicious rumours anyway.

-In case a sniper was posted some unseen distance away, I waited for the darkness to fall.
+I waited for the darkness to fall – just in case a sniper was posted.
 Wasn’t going to make their job easier for them.
-In the meantime, I laboured with basic image processing on the phone.
-It wasn’t meant for fine finagling, so two minute job took a bit longer.
+In the meantime, I laboured with a basic image editing on the phone.
+It wasn’t meant for fine finagling, so two minute job took quite a bit longer.

 In the end, brat’s face from the ID card ended up on a naked torso posed in an unflattering manner.
 As the twit supposedly already knew where I was, I connected to the network again and posted my creation on the school’s social forum from his own account.
 I hadn’t even paused to reconsider.